 • ENG 102: Composition II (3 hours)

-• Humanities Comparative Societies (3 hours)
+• Humanities: Comparative Societies (3 hours)

 Fall Semester - Year 2

-• Social Behavioral Science (3 hours)
+• Behavioral and Social Sciences (3 hours)

 Spring Semester - Year 2